Seirdy/seirdy.one/content/about/index.md

 ### Free software

 The word "free" in "free software" refers to freedom, not price.
 I recommend looking it up if you aren't familiar.
+That being said, I think that simply meeting the definition of free software isn't enough: it's one of multiple requirements for software to avoid the possibility of [user domestication](https://seirdy.one/2021/01/27/whatsapp-and-the-domestication-of-users.html).

 I lean towards simplicity; I usually prefer CLIs that follow the UNIX philosophy over TUIs, and TUIs over GUIs.
 If a piece of software is complex enough to require a funding round, I would rather avoid it.
 There are exceptions, of course: I use a Linux distro with Systemd (Fedora), after all.

-Some software I use: Fedora, Alpine Linux, SwayWM, Pandoc, mpv, mpd, Minetest, Neovim, tmux, newsboat, WeeChat, and zsh.
+Some software I use: Fedora, Alpine Linux, SwayWM, mpv, mpd, Minetest, Neovim, tmux, newsboat, WeeChat, Foot, and zsh.

 More information is available in my [dotfiles repo](https://sr.ht/~seirdy/dotfiles); check its README.